evereux/pycatia/README.rst

 alpha software
 --------------

 This is alpha software.
 All the test cases and examples work but there will be many issues outside of the test framework.
 The CATIA com interface is huge and I'm currently just attacking the items I think will be most useful.
-The framework is in place for others to contribute so if you know CATIA and python please contribute.
+The framework is in place for others to contribute so if you know CATIA and python please do contribute.
 Bonus points for adding tests too.

+I have limited access to CATIA licences / workbenches I so will not be able to support those I can't test.
+If your company would like support for additional workbenches adding to pycatia and can provide a license please contact me.

 Why was it made?
 ----------------

-pycatia was primarily created to access the CATIA API Measurable object and it's methods without the need of visual basic / CATScripts.
+pycatia was initially created to access the CATIA Automation Measurable object and it's methods without the need of visual basic / CATScripts.
-There is further functionaliy available which can be seen by looking at the examples provided and reading the API at pycatia.readthedocs.io_.

-Some of the methods can be accessed simply using the pywin32 module but further access to methods such as GetCOG do not seem to be accessible using pure python.
+Some of the methods can be accessed directly using the pywin32 module but there are a number that just simply won't work using python.
 There are several questions on stack overflow and the pywin32 mailing list regarding this.
-But, they fail to provide any working examples with the VB Measurable object in python.
+But, they fail to provide any working examples with the Measurable object in python.

-pycatia accesses these methods by running VBA scripts using the `Dispatch('CATIA.Application').SystemService.Evaluate()` function where required and passing a small public function to it.
+pycatia accesses these methods by running VBA scripts using the `Dispatch('CATIA.Application').SystemService.Evaluate()` function and passing a public function to it.
 Otherwise, pycatia uses the VB method directly but exposes it within the same python class.

+There is now further functionality available which can be seen by looking at the examples provided and reading the API at pycatia.readthedocs.io_.

 Requirements
 ------------

 * python >= 3.6
-* **CATIA V5**
+* **CATIA V5** running on Windows.
 * see requirements.txt

 Installation